pangeo-forge/pangeo-forge-recipes/docs/deployment/cli.md

 ## Advantages

+While recipes can be deployed with {doc}`beam`, using the Pangeo Forge command line interface (CLI) provides the following advantages:

+- Centralized configuration
+- Sensible defaults
+- Deploy from version control refs

 ## Prerequisites

-Using command line interface (CLI) to deploy a recipe assumes the following prerequisites:
+Using the CLI to deploy a recipe assumes the following prerequisites:

 1. The CLI is installed: